thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 ### The spacing and kerning could always be better

-I forget which of my teachers said it, but "a well-spaced, poorly-drawn typeface is much better than a well-drawn, poorly-spaced typeface."
+I think it was the TypeMedia teacher Paul van der Laan who said, "a well-spaced, poorly-drawn typeface is much better than a well-drawn, poorly-spaced typeface."

-If anyone is reading who doesn't work with type much (thanks!), _spacing_ is the general amount of spacing between glyphs, which should be optically similar to promote a steady reading rhythm, while _kerning_ is the exceptions inserted into the typeface to improve spacing between glyphs like "AV" or "Yo" which would otherwise have overly-large gaps between them.
+If anyone is reading who doesn't work with type much (thanks!), _spacing_ is the general amount of spacing between glyphs, which should be optically similar to promote a steady reading rhythm, while _kerning_ is the set of exceptions inserted into the typeface to improve spacing between specific glyphs like "AV" or "Yo" which would otherwise have overly-large gaps between them.

 Before TypeMedia, I _did_ think about spacing and kerning in fonts and logos, but I also sometimes felt that type designers were a bit over-zealous about the importance of these factors.
 Now, I can't look at a poorly-spaced piece of lettering or typography without wanting to fix it.